CircleBumpCheckedFilledMedicalBookmarkBookmarkTickBookmarkAddCheckBoxCheckBoxFilled

 profile picture of Elena Donovan Mauer

-First, preregister at your hospital.
+First things first.
+Before you set foot in labor and delivery, you’ll need to preregister at your hospital.
 This means giving them your insurance information and filling out all that boring paperwork in advance, so you’ll have less to do when you get there on the actual day.
-Then pack your bag (see our checklist here) in advance and go crazy nesting (believe us, you will) while you nervously, and excitedly, wait.
+Then, pack your hospital bag and feel free to nest away while you nervously, and excitedly, wait.

 Going into labor

-If you’re planning a basic birth, chances are you’ll go into labor on your own.
-(If you’re getting induced, you’ll check in long before contractions start.)
-Once you feel signs—repeated contractions that don’t slow down or stop—call your OB.
-She’ll tell you when it’s time to head to the hospital.
+If you’re planning a vaginal birth, chances are you’ll go into labor on your own.
+(If you’re getting induced, you’ll likely check in before contractions start.)
+Once you feel signs of labor—repeated contractions that don’t slow down or stop—call your OB.
+They’ll tell you when it’s time to head to the hospital.
 “I can always tell on the phone whether a patient is in labor or not.
-If they’re laughing and talking in a normal tone of voice, I know they’re not,” says Alane Park, MD, ob-gyn at Good Samaritan Hospital in Los Angeles and coauthor of The Mommy Docs’ Ultimate Guide to Pregnancy and Birth.
+If they’re laughing and talking in a normal tone of voice, I know they’re not,” says Alane Park, MD, an ob-gyn with her own practice in Los Angeles and coauthor of The Mommy Docs’ Ultimate Guide to Pregnancy and Birth.
 “For the ones who are truly in labor, usually it’s their partners calling because they’re too uncomfortable.”

 Related Video